dufferzafar/repo-size/README.md

 # Repo Size

-A Chrome extension to show the size of a Github repo.
+A Chrome extension to show the size of a Github Repo.

 ![Screenshot](/screen.jpg)

+## <a name="install"></a>Installation Instructions

+Just download the repo zip, extract the contents into a folder and then load the unpacked exension from that folder.

+It takes $ 5.00 to be able to upload extensions on the chrome webstore

 ## <a name="todo"></a>Stuff to do

 * Try doing it all without jQuery

-* Upload to Chrome WebStore
 * Port to Firefox

 ## <a name="log"></a>Changelog